Tour DetailsDestination: Bhutan

 ** Itinerary subject to change without notice.

-Flights from Bangkok to Paro: TBD
+Flight from Bangkok to Paro:

 Price does not include: Flights to and hotel in Bangkok, evacuation insurance (highly recommended), souvenirs, personal purchases (such as books and snacks), beverages other than water and tips.

-Minimum required: 6 people
+Minimum required: 5 people (minimum reached!)

 For deposit and payments, please make payable and mail check to: